 “We ‘see’ Jehovah and ‘hear’ his voice of salvation by heeding what he says through his inspired Word, the Bible, and through the faithful and discreet slave.”
-(WT, Dec 1, 2006, 9)
+(The Watchtower, Dec.
+1, 2006, 9)

 The terms “Jehovah’s organization,” “the Lord’s theocratic organization” or “faithful and discreet slave” all refer to Watchtower leadership which Witnesses must submit to.
 Thus, when JWs tell you they are “hearing” or trusting in Jehovah, what they really mean is that they are hearing and trusting in the Watchtower Society – Jehovah’s organization through which his spirit teaches Bible truths.
 This principle of blind loyalty to an authoritarian leadership as a condition of “salvation” is a mark of all cults.
 Here are more quotes:

-“To receive everlasting life in the earthly Paradise, we must identify that organization and serve God as part of it” (WT Feb.
+“To receive everlasting life in the earthly Paradise, we must identify that organization and serve God as part of it” (The WT Feb.
 15, 1981, 12)

 The Bible is clear that “Salvation is found in no one else, for there is no other name under heaven given to men, by which we must be saved.”
 (Acts 4:12) Jesus Christ – not an organization – “is the gate; whoever enters through [Him] will be saved” (Jn.
 10:9) We are saved “only by believing in Jesus Christ…in order to receive God’s approval by faith in Christ” (Gal 2:16).
 As many as believe in Him receive eternal life (Jn.
 3:16).
 The only way to be saved and have God’s approval is to receive Christ by faith into one’s heart.
 So it’s not about being in an organization but being in Christ and Christ being in us.